TL;DR

 1. Single Directories

 Creating a single directory using the mkdir command is a straightforward method that allows you to quickly organize your files and folders with meaningful names, making it easier to locate and manage specific content.
-To create a single directory, follow these steps:
+To create a directory in Linux using mkdir command, follow these steps:

 - Open the Terminal.